ChristianVillalba/it_career_switch/Full-Stack Engineer - Codecademy/05 -  Javascript/Readme.md

         ```

 * **Inheritance** is when we create a parent class with **properties and methods** that we can **extend** to child classes.
+    * The purpose is basically share data and methods between objects.
     * We use the `extends` keyword to create a subclass.
-    * All of the parent methods are available to the child class.
+    * All of the parent **methods, getter and setters** are available to the child class.
     * ```javascript
         class Animal {
             constructor(name) {
                 this._name = name;
                 this._behavior = 0;
             }
             get name() {
                 return this._name;
             }
             get behavior() {
                 return this._behavior;
             }
             incrementBehavior() {
                 this._behavior++;
             }